The Value of Short Prayers

 “Thy love, Lord” when we dislike someone.

-“Thy character, Lord” when we have the urge to curse.
+“Thy character, Lord” when we have the urge react in anger.

 Accessing God’s presence at crucial moments helps keep our behavior and thoughts in check.
 All prayer sensitizes us to God’s presence, and the more time we spend with Him, the closer we grow.